raiden-network/raiden-services/package/README.md

 Therefore we provide this repository which allows easy setup of these services.
 It uses docker and docker-compose for easy installation and upgrades.

-### Used software

-- docker
-- docker-compose
-- Traefik

 ### Structure